Avon and Gloucestershire Railway: The Midland Railway

-In 1864 the Midland Railway obtained parliamentary authority to build a branch line from Mangotsfield to Bath.
+In 1864 the Midland Railway obtained authority in the Midland Railway (Bath and Thornbury Lines) Act 1864 (27 & 28 Vict. c. clxiv) to build a branch line from Mangotsfield to Bath.
 At first a proposal involved acquiring the alignment of part of the A&GR and using it for the new line, but this was not pursued.
 The revised route ran close to the alignment of the A&GR as far as Oldand Common.
 Near Siston Common, the route of the A&GR was altered at the expense of the Midland Railway to avoid the need for the new line to cross the A&GR twice.
 The A&GR alignment was chosen to avoid earthworks, and the Midland Railway was compelled to provide a cutting to accommodate the old line.
 Oldland Common tunnel was strengthened in the centre portion where the new line crossed it.
 Williams describes the extension of the Midland Railway to Bitton and Bath over this tunnel, which had to be lined for 90 ft at MR expense to strengthen it.
 The Midland Railway line opened in 1869.
 The last entry in the A&GR account book had been in January 1867, so it may be that the new alignment never saw traffic.

 Abandonment

-On 1 July 1851 the Kennet and Avon Canal company was taken over by the Great Western Railway.
-On 5 July 1865 the GWR obtained an Act which permitted (among other things) the abandonment of the A&GR line, and the last entry in the A&GR account book was dated January 1867.
+On 1 July 1851 the Kennet and Avon Canal company was taken over by the Great Western Railway under the Great Western Railway Act 1852 No. 1 (15 & 16 Vict. c. cxl).
+On 5 July 1865 the GWR obtained the Great Western Railway (Additional Powers) Act 1865 (28 & 29 Vict. c. ccxcix) which permitted (among other things) the abandonment of the A&GR line, and the last entry in the A&GR account book was dated January 1867.

 In 1876 California Colliery at Oldland was re-opened and used part of the line, having repaired it at their own expense.
 In August 1892 this colliery sent 60 tons of coal a day to the Avon, and the last entry in the K&ACC wharfage book was on 30 January 1904.
 On 9 July 1906 the GWR traffic committee was informed that all traffic on the line had ceased.